StarCitizenTools/mediawiki-extensions-ShortDescription/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/0/08/Shortdescription-icon-ltr.svg)
-# Short Description
+# ShortDescription
 ![](https://github.com/StarCitizenTools/mediawiki-extensions-ShortDescription/workflows/MediaWiki%20CI/badge.svg)

-The Short Description extension allows wikis to add short descriptions to wikitext pages, simliar to the implementation on [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Short_description) and Wikibase.
+The ShortDescription extension allows wikis to add short descriptions to wikitext pages, simliar to the implementation on [Wikipedia](https://en.wikipedia.org/wiki/Wikipedia:Short_description) and Wikibase.
 On top of that, it replaces the site tagline with short description on pages with short description.

 [Extension:ShortDescription on MediaWiki](https://www.mediawiki.org/wiki/Extension:ShortDescription).